dataxf/Computational-Skills/Manipulate_csv_files_using_bash_shell_scripts.md

 ## Modify a csv file

-### How to add the filename as the first column in a csv file
+### How to add the filename as the first column in a csv file?

 `awk '{print FILENAME"," $0}' file`

-### How to remove rows from csv file after adding the filename in the prior step
+### How to remove rows from csv file after adding the filename in the prior step?

 Use`|` to pipe the steps together

 `awk '{print FILENAME"," $0}' file | tail -n +7`

-## How to modify many many more csv files
+## Process csv files in batch mode

 Say we have 100 csv files in a folder, we want to modify each of them in the same way.
 How can we do it fast?

-We need a pipeline to run a sequence of commands on multiple files
+We need a pipeline to run a sequence of commands on multiple files.

 ### Start a bash script